Paranasal Sinuses: 5 Things You Should Know

 - Having nasal polyps

-- Work in an environment where there is unclean air
+- Working in an environment where there is unclean air

 - Living in a city where there is excess pollution